mrkraimer/testPython/PY_NTNDA_Viewer/PY_NTNDA_Viewer.md

 - **zoomIn** zoom into the current image.
 - **x1,...,x16** scale factor for zoomIn as multiple of 1.0/256.0
 - **zoomBack** revent to previous zoom.

+## Brief description

+As mentioned above PY_NTNDA_Viewer is a viewer for images obtained from an areaDetector pvAccess channel that provides an NTNDArray.
+It accesss the following fields:

+- **value** The image data.
+All integer and float data types are supported.
+- **codec** If the data is compressed, the compression type.
+- **dimension** The data is either a 2d or 3d(color) image.
+The size of x and y dimensions.

+When started, PY_NTNDA_Viewer creates a channel monitor.
+For each monitor event the following happens:

+- If the data is compressed, it is decompressed
+- An image with datatype uint8 is created and with both width and height equal to imageSize
+- The image is displayed.

+Once an image is displayed it can be **zoomed**, i.e. You can zooom into a subimage.
+This can be done in two ways:

+- Via the mouse.
+Press the mouse somewhere in the image, drag the mouse to another position, release the mouse.
+- Via the **zoomIn** button.
+The amount is some multiple of 1/256.

+If you click the mouse in the image, then a separate window appears that also shows the current image.
+You can move the mouse in the separate window and it shows the current location and value.
+The **zoomChannel** and **zoomImage** buttons determine if the channel data or image data is displayed.

 ## Starting the example